wdwzyyg/phaser/docs/using/algorithms.md

 \end{aligned}$$

 $c = 0$ leads to the amplitude noise model, while $c = 3/8$ leads to the Anscombe noise model.
+The amplitude and Ascombe noise models have the benefit that additive Gaussian noise can be considered analytically, as discussed by Godard et al. [19].

 For the conventional engines, gradients of the loss functions are taken analytically: